ShalomOfstein/Fake-News-Classifier/README.md

 # Fake News Classifier

-A machine learning project that classifies news articles as either "true" or "fake" using various models, from simple baselines to advanced neural networks.
+A machine learning and deep learning project that classifies news articles as either "true" or "fake" using various models, from simple baselines to advanced neural networks.

 ## Project Overview